-Guppies are one of the most common fish species which people have in their aquarium.
+Guppies are one of the most common fish species which people have in their aquariums.
 However, before you add any other species, it is important to find out whether it is compatible with guppy fish or not.
-In this article I will write about betta fish as a tank mate for guppy fish.
+In this article, I will write about betta fish as a tank mate for guppy fish.

 When you look at the nature of both of these fish species, you will realize that guppy fish is much more peaceful in nature as compared to betta fish.

 On the other hand, betta fish cannot be considered as aggressive either.
 It is semi-aggressive.
 That is why, if you plan to add both of these fish species to your aquarium, it is important to first find out whether they can coexist or not.

 Keeping Guppies and Betta Fish in Same Tank

 Can guppy fish and betta fish live in the same aquarium?
 Yes!
 However, since betta fish is semi-aggressive, it is important to take a few precautions in order to protect the guppies.

 You also have to ensure that the population of both fish species is controlled.